kratsg/optimization/README.md

 Variable | Type | Description
 ---------|------|------------
---signal | string | path(s) to root files containing signal ntuples --bkgd | string | path(s) to root files containing background ntuples
+file | string | path to a root file containing an optimization ntuple to use

 #### Optional Parameters